gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 | Self-assessment   (Mentor category only)                       |                        |   n/a                                        |          |
 | Bonus: Power analysis, firmware update, or system profiling    |                        |                                              | [Power Analysis](https://github.com/gojimmypi/IoT_BBQ/blob/main/Assignments/Final_Project.md#power-analysis) also  [shared on Twitter](https://twitter.com/gojimmypi/status/1492178884883746820?s=20&t=MRzHRuswJXuYwHc56WS9yQ)       |
 !
 Bonus: Version control was used.                               |                        |                                              | [hundreds of commits](https://github.com/gojimmypi/IoT_BBQ/commits/main)   |

+* I created the video footage of the project in action on my phone and took all the pictures, but the final consolidated video was assembled and subtitled by someone else.
+Thank you!!!